 “Fine.
-Then tell us about the black and gold dragon that people has been talking about.
+Then tell us about the black and gold dragon people have been talking about.
 How tall is it?
 What powers have you seen it use?
-Do all dragons use fire?”
+For example, do all dragons use fire?”

 “One question at a time.
-So far that I know of is that all dragon use fire, but there are always exception to the rule.
-I don’t have much to tell you about the black and gold dragon except that I have only seen it in the battle during the battle with Lilith.”
+So far that I know of is that all dragons use fire, but there is always an exception to the rule.
+I don’t have much to tell you about the black and gold dragon except that I only saw it during the battle with Lilith.”

 “That’s it.
 No other information?”

 Kiyro shrugged.
 He was careful in telling them any more information that could put his small village in danger.
-Especially now he got another bounty on his head this time by the Kingdom of Terra just for having the Draconis Library.
-Telling them even a single clue to the wereabouts of the village could be fatal.
+Especially now, he got another bounty on his head, this time by the Kingdom of Terra, just for having the Draconis Library.
+Telling them even a single clue to the whereabouts of the village could be fatal.

 “Same.
-Hopefully we’ll be seeing each other in game.”
-Sylvia waved her hands goodbye.
+Hopefully, we’ll be seeing each other in-game.”
+Sylvia waved her hand goodbye.

 “Don’t let Daulton suck you in into doing anything.
 He has a knack for that.”